cpind/mystatsmpg/README.md

 # mystatsmpg
-mystatsmpg is a pyhton library to read stats provided by http://statsl1mpg.over-blog.com/
+pystatsmpg is a python library to read football stats provided by http://statsl1mpg.over-blog.com/.

+It allows to export data to csv.

+As a plus, pystatsmpg helps keeping track of goals scored each day.
+Indeed, http://statsl1mpg.over-blog.com/ reports each league day the total goals scored per players, hence the information for each day is missing. pystatsmpg help to keep track of them.

 Installation